Feedback Synthesis for Nonlinear Systems Via Convex Control Lyapunov Functions: Configuration-Constrained Control Lyapunov Functions

 \section{Configuration-Constrained Control Lyapunov Functions}

 ~ The generalized CLF condition~\eqref{eq::CLF} does not fully resolve the computational challenges of solving Bellman's equation~\eqref{eq::infHJB}, as the search for general CLFs remains computationally demanding.
 To address this problem, we propose restricting our search to functions whose epigraphs are \emph{configuration-constrained polyhedra} with pre-specified complexity.
-This approach leverages existing configuration-constrained polytopic computing techniques introduced in~\cite{Villanueva2024} (see also~\cite{Houska2025}), which enable efficient parameterization of control Lyapunov functions with polyhedral epigraphs, as elaborated in the current section.
+This approach leverages existing configuration-constrained polytopic computing techniques introduced in~\cite{Villanueva2024} (see also~\cite{Houska2025}).
+In contrast to standard piecewise affine CLFs--where complexity can grow undesirably and vertex enumeration can become computationally prohibitive--the configuration-constrained approach fixes the representation complexity in advance and parameterizes the vertices efficiently, as elaborated in the sections below.